 Access to service charge information

 You have the right to see the accounts, receipts and other documents that help us put together the service charge summary.
-We make this information available for inspection at our office at Hampton Wick, Surrey.
+We will make this information available for inspection electronically, or at our office at Hampton Wick, Surrey.
 If you wish to see the accounts, you must write to us within six months of receiving the summary of costs.
 We will provide access facilities within one month and keep them available for two months.
 We do not make a charge for you to inspect the documents, but will make a reasonable charge if you want us to provide you with any photocopies.
 We may treat our costs for making facilities available as a management cost, and will consider this when reviewing the management, audit and accountancy fee, which all owners have to pay.

 Paying your service charge